Can Autoimmune Disease Be Reversed Naturally? A Root-Cause Guide to Remission, Prevention, and Recovery

 - Has testing been deep enough to identify the actual triggers?

-If these questions have never been answered, your autoimmune plan is incomplete.
+If these questions have never been asked and answered, your autoimmune plan is incomplete.

 What Is Autoimmune Disease (AID)?